elexive-com/elexive-calc/resources/JourneyPlanner.md

 ## Integration Points

-The Customer Journey integrates with:
+The Journey Planner integrates with:

 - **ModuleDetails**: For displaying detailed module information
 - **PDF Generation**: For creating shareable module documents